F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

-Now, let’s look at Michael Schumacher in a Ferrari in 1996 Spanish Grand Prix.
-While the rain was incessant in collecting driver-after-driver from the track, Michael continued to overtake and move forward.
+Michael Schumacher, in a Ferrari in the 1996 Spanish Grand Prix, continued to overtake and move forward, even while the rain was incessant in collecting driver-after-driver from the track.

 It is not a coincidence that both Senna and Schumacher were called rain masters as a rain situation meant that they would win that race.
 There would be very few races where Senna or Schumacher did not win on a rain-soaked track.

 That’s the second similarity between Senna and Schumacher.
 However, the next comparison shows a proper study that was conducted individually on Schumacher and Senna during their racing careers.

 Driving Around Turns

 If you ask an everyday driver or even a good driver on track about their drive around the turns, chances are that most would say drive hard to the corner, brake, encounter the corner, accelerate out of the turn, and race away.
 Well, that is precisely how I would do it too, but not Michael Schumacher and Senna.